 Trade-in lighter summer lotions for heavier skin creams that contain fatty acids, butters, and natural oils.
 These emollient ingredients reduce water loss and provide the skin with a protective layer.

-Especially if you have acne, do ensure that your face cream is non-comedogenic, meaning it won’t clog pores.
+If you have acne, do ensure that your face cream is not oil based and non-comedogenic, meaning it won’t clog pores.
 Those with rosacea may want to look for heavier creams that contain soothing ingredients such as chamomile or aloe vera, which can help calm the skin and prevent redness.

 Start using an eye cream